-It is well-known that the Hochschild cohomology groups are important invariants of associative algebras.
-The computation of Hochschild cohomology groups are heavily based on a two-sided projective resolution of a given algebra.
-The smaller of the size of this projective resolution, the more efficient of the computation.
+It is well-known that the Hochschild cohomology groups are important invariants of associative algebras under derived equivalences.
+The computation of Hochschild cohomology groups is heavily based on a two-sided projective resolution of a given algebra.
+The smaller of the size of this projective resolution, the more efficient the computation.
 For monomial algebras, Bardzell [3] constructed minimal two-sided projective resolutions.
-Based on the minimal two-sided projective resolution, Strametz [19] created the parallel paths method to compute the first Hochschild cohomology group of a monomial algebra.
+Based on the minimal two-sided projective resolution, Strametz [22] introduced the parallel paths method to compute the first Hochschild cohomology group of a monomial algebra.

-One aim of the present paper is to generalize Strametz's parallel paths method on computing the first Hochschild cohomology groups from monomial algebras to general quiver algebras of the form kQ/I where Q is a finite quiver and I is an ideal of the path algebra kQ contained in $kQ{\geq 2}$.
+One aim of the present paper is to generalize Strametz's parallel paths method for computing the first Hochschild cohomology group from monomial algebras to arbitrary quiver algebras of the form kQ/I, where Q is a finite quiver and I is an ideal of the path algebra kQ contained in $kQ{\geq 2}$.
 Our idea is to use the two-sided Anick resolution, which is based on algebraic Morse theory, to replace Bardzell's minimal two-sided projective resolution.

-About fifteen years ago, the algebraic Morse theory was developed by Kozlov [13], by Sköldberg [17], and by Jöllenbeck and Welker [12], independently.
-Since then, this theory has been widely used in algebra; for some further references on this direction, see the introduction of the recent paper [7].
-In particular, Sköldberg [17] applied this theory to construct the so-called two-sided Anick resolution from the reduced bar resolution of an non-commutative polynomial algebra.
+About fifteen years ago, algebraic Morse theory was developed by Kozlov [14], by Sköldberg [20], and by Jöllenbeck and Welker [13], independently.
+Since then, this theory has been widely used in algebra; for further references on this direction, see for example the introduction in [7].
+In particular, Sköldberg [20] applied this theory to construct the so-called two-sided Anick resolution from the reduced bar resolution of a non-commutative polynomial algebra.
 Chen, Liu and Zhou [7] generalized the two-sided Anick resolution from non-commutative polynomial algebras to algebras given by quivers with relations.

 For a monomial algebra kQ/I, the ideal I has a minimal generating set Z given by paths in Q, which is one of ingredients in Strametz's construction.
-For arbitrary quiver algebra kQ/I, we use the
+For an arbitrary quiver algebra kQ/I, we use the Gröbner basis of I to replace the above set Z. In order to generalize Strametz's construction, we use the two-sided Anick resolution (which is for an arbitrary quiver algebra) to replace Bardzell's